'Tax Credit Scholarships,' Praised By Trump, Turn Profits For Some Donors

 But as documented by Carl Davis of the Institute on Taxation & Economic Policy, and as advertised by financial advisors and the scholarship organizations themselves, in 10 of these states there is a quirk that allows individuals to turn a profit on their donations.

-Here's how it works: donors to these scholarship funds can offset their state tax liability by 70 to 100 cents for every dollar given.
+Here's how it works: Donors to these scholarship funds can offset their state tax liability by 70 to 100 cents for every dollar given.
 That's already generous compared with many other tax breaks.
 But then, the donors can turn around and claim a federal charitable tax exemption on the same "donation."

 That, says Davis, amounts to up to a 35 percent profit for individuals, depending on their federal tax bracket.